ARGENTINA: ECONOMIC AND POLITICAL PERSPECTIVES

 Chairman, HSBC Global Banking & Markets – Americas

-Gerardo Mato is chairman of Global Banking & Markets - Americas at HSBC Securities (USA) Inc., a subsidiary of HSBC Holdings plc (NYSE:HSBC).
-In his role, Mato leads client engagement for leading companies across the United States, Canada, and Latin America.
-He is based in New York City.
-Mato has more than 20 years of loan origination experience, acting as a strategic capital-raising advisor to governments and large-cap companies across the Americas.
+Gerardo Mato is chairman of Global Banking & Markets - Americas at HSBC Securities (USA) Inc., a subsidiary of HSBC Holdings plc (NYSE:HSBC), one of the world’s leading and largest banking and financial services organizations.
+Mato has more than 25 years of experience in investment banking, markets, and in the corporate banking business across the Americas.
 He joined HSBC in 2002 from Merrill Lynch.
 Mato’s postgraduate studies include the Wharton School of Business and Harvard Business School.

 Chief of the Cabinet of Ministers, Argentina

 Marcos Peña has been Argentina’s chief of the cabinet of ministers since December 2015.
 Previously, he served as secretary general of the government of the City of Buenos Aires.
-Mr. Peña was also a deputy in the Buenos Aires City legislature between 2003 and 2007, representing the political party Propuesta Republicana (PRO), and was secretary general of the government of the City of Buenos Aires between 2007 and 2015.
+Peña was also a deputy in the City of Buenos Aires legislature between 2003 and 2007, representing the political party Propuesta Republicana (PRO), and was secretary general of the government of the City of Buenos Aires between 2007 and 2015.
 He is a founding member of the PRO’s National Council.
-He has held positions in various NGOs, including the Center for the Implementation of Public Policies Promoting Equity and Growth (CIPPEC) and Poder Ciudadano.
-Mr.

 Provisional President of the Senate, Argentina